davidsamacoits/contacts-manager-case-study/README.md

 ## Introduction

 With this case study I intented to showcase some of my skills and knowledge by building a contacts management app in a couple days.
-Therefore, some of my technological choices aren't the most simple nor the most optimized ones.
+Therefore, some of my technological choices aren't the most simple.

 ![screenshot](https://github.com/davidsamacoits/contacts-manager-case-study/blob/master/screenshot.png "Screenshot")